Compile JS as-is

 What is JZ?

-JZ compiles the numeric JavaScript you already test into native-grade WASM.
+JZ compiles a distilled JavaScript subset, Crockford’s “good parts” – into native-grade WASM.

 Valid JZ is valid JS.
-The same source remains your JS implementation and fallback, or compiles to sandboxed, portable .wasm.
-No rewrite, runtime, GC, or type annotations; auto-SIMD and deterministic output.
+Same source runs as plain JS or compiles without rewrite to .wasm – sandboxed, portable, memory-safe.
+No runtime, no GC, no type annotations, auto-SIMD, deterministic output.

 Good for Not for